 - credit reference agencies

-- phone conversations with us
+- recorded video or telephone conversations with your IFA or us

 - emails or letters you send to us

 - participating in research surveys or feedback forms to help us understand you better and improve our products and services